larmRyan/smart-iot-thermometer/README.md

 ## Project Structure

 - `arduino/` contains the arduino sketch that will read the temperature data from the thermocouple and send it over a serial connection
 - `java/` has the code that should be put on a raspberry pi.
-It has code to read data from a serial connection and then publish it to an AWS IoT Topic
+It has code to read data from a serial connection and then publish it to an AWS IoT topic
 - `javascript/` contains the node.js application that can be placed on any desktop/laptop to display the temperature by subscribing to the topic

 ## Install